Reviews You Can Rely On

 Exercise Quality

 Here are some of the many steps we take to create the best treadmill reviews possible.
-You can see the flex in the deck of the Sole F80 and see why we consider it comfortable.
+From this angle, you can see the Comfort Flex deck in action.
+It's less comfortable than others but provides a feel closer to outdoor running.
+Credit: Joshua Hutchens

 sole f80 - the distance from runner to screen is quite far, especially for...